chizuru-nina-yamauchi/chizuru-nina-yamauchi/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a producer/singer-songwriter(Song Example: [Check on YouTube](https://youtu.be/HMfoVSGNIHU?feature=shared), and I use [Ableton Live Suit](https://www.ableton.com/en/live/) to produce my songs with Audio-Plugins.
+I'm a producer/singer-songwriter(Song Example: [Check on YouTube](https://youtu.be/HMfoVSGNIHU?feature=shared), and I currently and mainly use [Ableton Live Suit](https://www.ableton.com/en/live/) to produce my songs with Audio-Plugins.
 I'm currently learning Java in online course, and trying to learn by myself visual programming with [Pure Data](https://puredata.info/), [JUCE](https://juce.com/) and C++ to create Audio Plug-Ins, audio related things.

 Reach me out via [Linkedin](https://www.linkedin.com/in/chizuru-nina-yamauchi-3772b4116/) or other social media! 📫:)